shamblett/cmis/test/doc/Using the test suite.md

 deletion of documents and folders.

-Before starting please enter the details needed in the cmis_test_config file if you intend to use this as a shor cut to filling in the details on then test page.
+Before starting please enter the details needed in the cmis_test_config file if you intend to use this as a short cut to filling in the details on then test page.

 The testing has been carried out against the Alfresco CMIS browser binding test repository [here](http://cmis.alfresco.com/cmisbrowser) although any compliant repository can be used.